 You can also set up a free author page.

 If you are thinking about changing your ebook sales strategy from only Amazon to open publishing, perhaps you should consider Draft2Digital as your aggregator to help in selling your books on other retailers.

 You can also read my updated and extended review of Draft2Digital vs Smashwords.

 Are you new to ebook publishing?

-If you are getting ready to publish an ebook for the first time, Draft2Digital has produced a great video to help you through the book publishing process.
+If you are getting ready to publish an ebook for the first time, Draft2Digital produced a great video to help you through the book publishing process.

-Sometimes it is easier to see how it is done rather than reading a long how-to guide for publishing advice.
+Ebook publishing is quite simple, but sometimes it is easier to see how it is done rather than reading a long how-to guide for publishing advice.